IN INCUBATION UNDER THE GUIDANCE OF

 To write it all inside a verse

-To rise and leave this heavy Earth behind
+This heavy Earth behind

 And fly